-A presentation (accompanied by literature) to the home owner's association by a qualified local biologist and/or local CDFG biologist/game warden annually for a minimum period of five (5) years post-occupancy.
-The presentation and literature shall discuss proactive measures that landowners can implement to reduce or avoid negative human/wildlife interactions, including, but not limited to: keeping cats and dogs in at night in order to reduce predation by them on native wildlife and to prevent them from being preyed upon by coyotes and mountain lions; leash requirements for dogs on hiking trails; measures to prevent domestic cats and dogs from roaming habitats outside the building envelopes; preventing domestic cats and dogs from reproducing and becoming feral; eliminating food sources and other attractive nuisances to wildlife in and around building envelopes; impacts of non-native aquatic and terrestrial plants and animals on native wildlife and habitats; prohibitions against release of non-native animals into open spaces and collecting of native wildlife, such as turtles, frogs, and snakes; education concerning snakes shall include a discussion of the benefits of these predators for rodent control, identification of harmless species, and the alternative of capturing and moving snakes to open space areas rather than killing them; the value of swallows, black phoebes, and other eave-nesting birds for insect control, and simple, proactive, non-invasive measures that can be implemented by landowners to prevent nesting by these species on residences and other structures; and other relevant topics.
+- A presentation (accompanied by literature) to the home owner's association by a qualified local biologist and/or local CDFG biologist/game warden-annually for a minimum period of five (5) years post-occupancy. every two years as long as there are occupied residences in the project area.
+Costs of implementing this measure shall be borne by the Home Owners Association.
+The presentation and literature shall discuss proactive measures that landowners can implement to reduce or avoid negative human/wildlife interactions, including, but not limited to: keeping cats and dogs in at night in order to reduce predation by them on native wildlife and to prevent them from being preved upon by covotes and mountain lions; leash requirements for dogs on hiking trails; measures to prevent domestic cats and dogs from roaming habitats outside the building envelopes; preventing domestic cats and dogs from reproducing and becoming feral; eliminating food sources and other attractive nuisances to wildlife in and around building envelopes; measures for minimizing exposure to illnesses borne by mosquitoes, impacts of non-native aquatic and terrestrial plants and animals on native wildlife and habitats; prohibitions against release of non-native animals into open spaces and collecting of native wildlife, such as turtles, frogs, and snakes; education concerning snakes shall include a discussion of the benefits of these predators for rodent control, identification of harmless species, and the alternative of capturing and moving snakes to open space areas rather than killing them; the value of swallows, black phoebes, and other eave-nesting birds for insect control, and simple, proactive, non-invasive measures that can be implemented by landowners to prevent nesting by these species on residences and other structures; and other relevant topics.
 These topics shall also be included in the CC&Rs for this project.
+Because it is foreseeable that new technologies and methods for accomplishing these goals will be developed during the life of the proposed project, the presentation and accompanying literature shall be updated prior to each presentation to prevent obsolescence of materials. - CC&Rs for this development shall prohibit the use of rodenticides, pesticides, herbicides, and other chemicals and poisons toxic to wildlife outside the proposed building envelopes.
+Rodenticides are to be used only within building envelopes and snap traps or other mechanical control methods shall be emphasized over chemical control methods where feasible.

-- CC&Rs for this development shall prohibit the use of rodenticides, pesticides, herbicides, and other chemicals and poisons toxic to wildlife outside the proposed building envelopes.
-Rodenticides are to be used only within building envelopes and snap traps or other mechanical control methods shall be emphasized over chemical control methods where feasible. - CC&Rs for this development shall prohibit the introduction of non-native plants and animals into aquatic and terrestrial habitats outside the building envelopes (e.g., placing nonnative fish, bullfrogs, or turtles into the reservoir on the unnamed eastern tributary of Dos Pueblos Creek). - Biological resource protection signage shall be installed at trailheads and other open space access points.
+- CC&Rs for this development shall prohibit the introduction of non-native plants and Section 9.4 animals into aquatic and terrestrial habitats outside the building envelopes (e.g., placing non-native fish, bullfrogs, or turtles into the reservoir on the unnamed eastern tributary of Dos Resources Pueblos Creek). - Biological resource protection signage shall be installed at trailheads and other open space access points.
 At a minimum, hiking and equestrian trails in the project area and Open Space Areas shall be posted with signs warning hikers that mountain lions, black bear, and coyotes inhabit these areas and that proper precautions with small children and dogs shall be taken to avoid interactions.
 The signs shall advise hikers that small children must be kept close to adults to protect them from mountain lions, that dogs must be kept on leashes to protect them from coyotes and mountain lions and for the general protection of wildlife, and that collecting of native plants and animals is prohibited. - The applicant shall post a speed limit of 20 mph or less on all access roads.